Aliases for CYBA Gene

 GeneCards Summary for CYBA Gene

 CYBA (Cytochrome B-245 Alpha Chain) is a Protein Coding gene.
-Diseases associated with CYBA include Chronic Granulomatous Disease, Autosomal, Due To Deficiency Of Cyba and Chronic Granulomatous Disease.
-Among its related pathways are Toxoplasmosis and Blood-Brain Barrier and Immune Cell Transmigration: VCAM-1/CD106 Signaling Pathways.
-GO annotations related to this gene include protein heterodimerization activity and SH3 domain binding.
+Diseases associated with CYBA include Granulomatous Disease, Chronic, Autosomal Recessive, 4 and Chronic Granulomatous Disease.
+Among its related pathways are MAPK Signaling: Oxidative Stress Pathway and Blood-Brain Barrier and Immune Cell Transmigration: VCAM-1/CD106 Signaling Pathways.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and SH3 domain binding.